joshwand/runpod-wan/docs/installing.md

 1. [Create a RunPod Account](https://runpod.io).
 2. Create a [RunPod Network Volume](https://www.runpod.io/console/user/storage).
 3. Attach the Network Volume to a Secure Cloud [GPU pod](https://www.runpod.io/console/gpu-secure-cloud).
 4. Select the RunPod Pytorch 2 template.
+WITH PYTHON 3.10!
 5. Deploy the GPU Cloud pod.
 6. Once the pod is up, open a Terminal and install the required dependencies.